-Ryan Creager is entering his third season as a member of the CSU-Pueblo coaching staff after a standout playing career for coaches Roy Stanley and Paul Regrutto.
+Ryan Creager is entering his fourth season as a member of the CSU-Pueblo coaching staff after a standout playing career for current CSU-Pueblo men's and women's soccer coaches Roy Stanley and Paul Regrutto.

 Creager, who played for the ThunderWolves from 2003-06, was one of the most highly decorated soccer players in ThunderWolf history.
 He was a two-time NSCAA all-Midwest Region first-team selection, a four-time all-Rocky Mountain Athletic Conference selection, and was team captain for the squad for two seasons.
 Creager is ranked in the top ten in points and goals scored in CSU-Pueblo history, and helped lead the ThunderWolves to three straight 10-win seasons from 2004-06, the longest streak in school history.
 Creager excelled in the classroom as well, being named 2 years to the all-RMAC academic 1st team and was a 4 year member of the CSU-Pueblo Athletic Director’s Honor Roll.